nisnevich/discord-consensus-bot/readme.md

 # Eco Discord Lazy Consensus Bot

-The Eco Discord Lazy Consensus Bot is a Discord bot that helps communities make decisions by implementing the Lazy Consensus decision-making process.
+A Discord bot that helps communities make decisions by implementing the [Lazy Consensus](https://community.apache.org/committers/lazyConsensus.html) decision-making process.
 It allows users to submit grant proposals and have them approved if there are no objections after a certain period of time.
+This approach is used by open source projects such as Linux Kernel and Apache Foundation.

-It was developed for [Eco](https://eco.org/) Discord community.
+The bot is developed specifically for [Eco](https://eco.org/) Discord community.
+You can [join](http://discord.eco.org/) to see it in action.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your machine.

-1. Clone the project:
+1. Clone the project and cd into it:
 ```
 git clone https://github.com/nisnevich/eco-discord-lazy-consensus-bot

+cd eco-discord-lazy-consensus-bot
 ```

-2. Create token.txt file with your bot's token:
+2. Create token.txt file with your bot's [token](https://discord.com/developers/applications) integrated with your server:

 ```
 echo <TOKEN> > token.txt